VikSil/NC-backend-project/README.md

     npm --version
     ```

     If both return a sensible looking version number, proceed to the next step.
-Otherwise, look into [these](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) instructions for setting up Node and npm.
+Otherwise, look into [these](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) instructions for setting up Node.js and npm.

 1. You will also need PostgreSQL installed and password configured.
 Run the following command in terminal to see if you have it:
     ```